What is another word for pity?

 ˈpɪt ipity

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term pity.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word pity.

 Wiktionary